Parental warning: these pages may be unsuitable for younger readers. Please visit Under 18 link for content approved for all ages.

 “I’ve never had one before, so you’ll have to let me know what you need,” Mary smiled.

 “Sure.
-It won’t take too long,” he said, closing the door behind him and locking it.
+It won’t take long,” he said, closing the door behind him and locking it.

-Turning around a few times quickly as if looking for something specific his question was answered before even asking it.
+Turning around a few times quickly as if looking for something specific, his question was answered before he even asked it.

 “Burned coffee.
 It’s one of those things that sometimes gets away from me,” she acknowledged embarrassingly.